-Though the descriptions below are meant to be recognisable, they are only brief and not meant to 'label' people.
-There is much more to these types below which will be part of individual analyses and team work during The sales coaching program.
+The descriptions below are meant to be recognisable, they are only brief and not meant to 'label' people.
+There is much more to these types below, in particular in terms of sales development.
 Having said that; do you recognise yourself?

 Has an unaware illusion that perfection in deliverables to customers is possible and that this will create inner serenity

 The type 1 based sales person is concerned about integrity, getting it right and has a strong inner critic saying; "not good enough".
 Focus is on delivering perfect quality.